NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 Learn more about how to provide a deployment with parameters in the [Defining parameters during deployment](./deploy.md#defining-parameters-during-deployment) section.

-## Using submodules
+## Creating a module hierarchy using submodules

-You can organize your deployment into different Ignition Modules, which can make them easier to write, read and reason about.
+You can organize your deployment into different Ignition Modules, which makes it easier to build the setup and reason about the deployment big picture.

-When you are defining a module, you can access other modules as submodules and use their result `Future`s.
-To do it, you need to call `m.useModule` passing the module, as returned by `buildModule`:
+When you are defining a module, you can access other modules as submodules and use their resulting `Future` objects.
+To do this you need to call `m.useModule` with a module object as returned by `buildModule` as an argument:

 ```js
 const TokenModule = buildModule("TokenModule", (m) => {